bflyblue/quadtree/README.md

-quadtree
+Quadtree
 ========

-Quadtree implementation in Haskell
+A Quadtree implementation in Haskell.

+I'm learning about Quadtrees whilst teaching myself Haskell, and would appreciate any help on writing better Haskell code or improving my Quadtree implementation.